Understanding Global Hunger and Food Insecurity

 What is the Impact of World Hunger?

 The effects of hunger around the world are profound and multifaceted.
 Hunger is a global threat that can lead to severe health problems.
-Children, particularly those in the first 1,000 days of life, are at risk of malnutrition, developmental delay, impaired growth, and even infant and child mortality.
+Children, particularly those in the first 1,000 days of life, are at risk of malnutrition, developmental delays, impaired growth and even infant and child mortality.
 Pregnant women can experience complications, including miscarriages, premature delivery and maternal death.
 Hunger can impair the immune system, resulting in vulnerability to illness and disease, which can be fatal to the elderly or those with chronic illnesses.

 Hunger and food insecurity can also affect mental health and well-being.
 Food insecurity leads to an increase in stress, hypertension, depression, anxiety and conflict.
 Lack of quality nutrition can hinder a child's ability to learn and their future potential, perpetuating the cycle.